 However, it’s important to note that some countries require businesses to install video surveillance systems to assist their workplace safety measures better.

-If you decide to install a video surveillance system, ensure that it doesn’t directly capture your employees’ computer screens as it could be a violation of their workplace privacy.
+If you decide to install a workplace surveillance system, ensure that it doesn’t directly capture your employees’ computer screens as it could violate their workplace privacy.

-Instead, focus those systems on helping you identify any visible misbehavior or potential security issues in the workplace.
+Instead, focus those workplace surveillance systems on helping you identify any visible misbehavior or potential security issues in the workplace.

-Also, remember that you should only install cameras in common work areas — installing cameras in private areas like washrooms is almost always illegal.
+Additionally, remember that you should only install CCTV cameras in common work areas — employee surveillance in private spaces like washrooms is almost always illegal.